gbrao018/eva4/S15B/README.md

 Loss Functions Experiments and Analysis:

 Now, We have the custom Dataset handler and custom Modal in place.
 Our modal outputs both depth and mask images.
-I tried many loss functions.
-	L1(MAE), L2(MSE), SmoothL1, SSIM, Gradient, BCE.
+I tried many loss functions.L1(MAE), L2(MSE), SmoothL1, SSIM, Gradient, BCE.
 For depth MSE outperformed.
 For mask actually it does not matter, because we are already doing sigmoid.
 	But I would like to discuss few combinations here.
-What ever the combination is, I calculated many loss values and logged them to understand their change behavior.
-	Simply L1 loss has the convergence issue.
+What ever the combination is, I calculated many loss values and logged them to understand their change behavior. only L1 loss has the convergence issue.
 It became very difficult to achive the global minima.

 Trial #1: Loss = aD + bM. a and b constants and D is MSE for depth and M is MSE for mask.
 I do not see this as a good combination.
 	Lets say a > b, We are punishing the convergence of mask.
 Actually mask has faster convergence behavior due to its black and white nature.
 	(dense32_mask_dw30_loss8_tr1.log)
 	INFO:root:Loss=0.3421425223350525 Epoch=0 Batch_id=1167  L2-D=0.010764 L2-M=0.017790 SSIM-D=0.001445 MODAL-EXEC-TIME=0.011 BACKPROP-EXEC-TIME=0.011 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.195 GRAD-D=0.024859 SMOOTH-D=0.005382 SMOOTH-L1-M=0.008895 RMSE=0.103927 Meanlog10=nan Acc_D1=0.528682 Acc_D2=0.762998 Acc_D3=0.859739